osu-cs340-ecampus/react-starter-app/README.md

 5. Now you must install all the node dependencies outlined in the `package.json` and `package-lock.json`.
 Run the following commands to do this:

-   Change directory to /backend, wherever that exists in your file structure.
+   Change directory to `/backend`, wherever that exists in your file structure.
    ```sh
    cd ~/react-starter-app/App/backend
    ```
-   Use npm to install everything (Some of you may have to debug this step if anything goes wrong...):
+   Use `npm install` to download everything (Some of you may have to debug this step if anything goes wrong...):
    ```sh
    flip3 ~/react-starter-app/App/backend 1023$ npm install
    npm WARN EBADENGINE Unsupported engine {